-Syria: Blitz on Aleppo kills 27, including children
+Syria: Blitz on Aleppo kills 87, including children

 Story highlights

-- A children's hospital was hit with barrel bombs
+- Children's hospital was hit with barrel bombs

-- Strikes hit blood bank and targets near schools
+- Strikes also hit blood bank and targets near schools

+(CNN)A boy sits on a sidewalk barefoot, his head wrapped in a bandage.
+For the past three weeks, he hasn't heard the pummeling of air raids in the city.

 The Al-Shaar neighborhood appeared to be the worst hit, with barrel bombs striking the Children's Hospital, Al-Bayan Hospital and the Central Blood Bank, staff on site with the Syrian American Medical Association (SAMS) told CNN.
 Buildings nearby were completely flattened.

-Bebars Meshaal from the Syrian Civil Defense, also known as the White Helmets, put the death toll at 27 and said three additional bodies had been recovered from bombings the previous day, when regime forces resumed its air raid over eastern Aleppo after a three-week lull.
+Bebars Meshaal from the Syrian Civil Defense, also known as the White Helmets, initially put the death toll at 27 and said three additional bodies had been recovered from bombings the previous day, when regime forces resumed its air raid over eastern Aleppo after a three-week lull.

-Meshaal said he expected the death toll to rise, as dozens more have been injured.
+The death toll rose later in the day, with the White Helmets saying 22 people of those killed were in the village of Batbo.
+Fifty were injured there, the group said.

+Video of the aftermath in Aleppo shows White Helmets volunteers rushing to rescue a girl from the rubble of a toppled building.

 CNN has not been able to independently verify the impact of the strikes, having little access to the area.

-The Aleppo Media Center (AMC) activist group said the four children killed were in the al-Sukkari neighborhood, adding that more could be among the dead.
+The Aleppo Media Center (AMC) activist group said four killed children were in the al-Sukkari neighborhood, adding that more could be among the dead.

-Children's Hospital Director Dr. Hatem said he felt some 20 barrel bombs hit the facility and that staff members had hunkered down in the basement as the bombardment continued through the morning.
+Children's Hospital Director Dr. Hatem, said he felt some 20 barrel bombs hit the facility and that staff members had hunkered down in the basement as the bombardment continued through the morning.

 ''A horrible day for the Children's Hospital.
 Me and my staff and all the patients are sitting in one room in the basement right now, trying to protect our patients," Hatem said earlier in a statement.